 Causes of Retinal Vascular Occlusion

-While the specific cause of vascular blockage or blood clots in the retina is unknown, there are several risk factors:
+The specific cause of vascular blockage or blood clots in

-- blockage or narrowing in the carotid arteries of the neck
+- a blockage or narrowing in the carotid arteries

 - high blood pressure